Your browser does not support java script. Skip navigation

 Accreditation(s)

-The purpose of the AACP Continuing Professional Development program is to provide continuing professional development opportunities to members and others eligible who are dedicated to life-long learning.
+The purpose of the AACP Continuing Professional Development program is to provide continuing professional development opportunities to members and others who are eligible and dedicated to life-long learning.
 AACP will provide high quality, active, engaging educational programming enabling individuals to continuously improve their knowledge and skills.

 Accreditation Council for Pharmacy Education